 I met Brian's sister in a bar 1.5 years ago, and she thought we'd like each other ... turns out she was right!Danielle

-But here's what we really love about the Notre-Dame location: it offers two fabulous cafés—the playful Shakespeare & Company Café with the best organic cappuccino in town, and the oldest restaurant in Paris, Au Vieux Paris d'Arcole, which makes for quintessential Parisian cafe photos.
-Cafés are a splendid opportunity to break the ice quickly, capture iconic ring and macaron details, and get to know each other in a relaxed setting.
+But here's what we really love about the Notre-Dame location: it offers two fabulous cafés—the playful Shakespeare & Company Café with the best organic cappuccino in town, and the oldest restaurant in Paris, Au Vieux Paris d'Arcole, which makes for typical Parisian café photos.
+Cafés are a splendid opportunity to break the ice quickly, capture ring and macaron details, and get to know each other in a relaxed setting.

-My favorite Parisian location was the Pont Neuf Bridge, where we enjoyed a stunning sunset.
+My favorite location of the entire Paris engagement session was the Pont Neuf Bridge, where we enjoyed a spectacular sunset.
 Just Brian and I ... stealing a few playful kisses with the Seine River as our backdrop.Danielle

-My advice for other happy couples is to pack a pair of comfy shoes, don't overthink things, and trust in Cengiz and the Adagion team.Danielle
+My advice for other happy couples looking for a unique Paris engagement session is to pack a pair of comfy shoes, don't overthink things, and trust in Cengiz and the Adagion team.Danielle

 What is the Blue Hour and when is it?